GogaSauce/Strength-In-Numbers/README.md

 # Strength-In-Numbers
 Code and assets for Game-Off game jam submission.
 Credit to Layer Lab's for their chest from the Unity Asset Store.
-Thanks to mixkit.io for sound effects
+Thanks to mixkit.io for sound effects.
  All code, and every other asset was created by me.